Our news section features expert opinion, school events and stories and useful advice for students and their families.

 English-medium, coeducational day schools predominate but there is also a handful of boarding schools, a Montessori school and a French school, the Lycee Francais de Prague.
 Other towns and cities with an international school include Brno, Ostrava, Karlovy Vary, Olomouc and Ceske Budejovice.

-There are 13 IB World Schools, which all offer the International Baccalaureate Diploma.
-Teaching is in English at 11 of these schools, while two provide bilingual instruction in English and Czech.
+There are 14 IB World Schools, which all offer the International Baccalaureate Diploma.
+Teaching is in English at 11 of these schools, while three provide bilingual instruction in English and Czech.
 The International School, Prague, which was founded in 1948, follows an international curriculum that leads towards both the IB Diploma and a US high school diploma.

 Accrediting bodies active in Czechia include the Council of International Schools (CIS), the Council of British International Schools, the New England Association of Schools and Colleges and the Agency for French Education Abroad.